 International Women’s Day is observed every year on 8th March to celebrate the social, economic, cultural and political achievements of women throughout the world.
 The day also marks as the lobby for accelerated gender parity and to raise awareness about women’s equality.
-The first National Women’s Day was observed in the United States on 28th February, 1909.
-The Socialist Party of America celebrated this day in honor of the garment workers strike in 1908 in New York where women marched, demanding improved working conditions and equal rights since then National Women’s Day was being observed in the USA.
-It was on 19th March, 1911 that International Women’s Day was being celebrated for the first time in Germany, Austria, Denmark and Switzerland to promote the equal rights and suffrage for women.
-Over 1 million men and women participated in rallies in demand for right to vote, to hold public office, women’s right to work, to vocational training and to end discrimination on job.
+The first National Women’s Day was observed in the United States on 28th February 1909.
+The Socialist Party of America celebrated this day in honour of the garment worker’s strike in 1908 in New York where women marched, demanding improved working conditions and equal rights since then National Women’s Day was being observed in the USA.
+It was on 19th March 1911 that International Women’s Day was being celebrated for the first time in Germany, Austria, Denmark and Switzerland to promote equal rights and suffrage for women.
+Over 1 million men and women participated in rallies in demand for the right to vote, to hold public office, women’s right to work, vocational training and to end discrimination on the job.
 However, it was during 1977 United Nations started observing International Women’s Day on 8th March.
 The day is represented by three colours purple, green and white where purple signifies justice and dignity, green symbolises hope and white represents purity.

 We at SCMS NOIDA celebrate international women’s day not just to empower women but to celebrate the presence of all the women in our lives right from our family to our workplace and even the places they might help us knowingly or unknowingly.

 The theme for this year’s International Women’s Day is Women in leadership – Achieving an equal future in the world of COVID-19.
 This year’s Women’s Day is like no other.
 As countries slowly start to recover from the devastating pandemic, we have a chance to celebrate the women and girls throughout the world.
 Women are building a future that’s sustainable, peaceful, inclusive and equitable.
 The theme of international women’ day this year is a very important one indeed.